 You may find that lahmacun looks like a pizza, but there is a big difference between them.
 A pizza is sliced and it can be eaten with a knife and fork while you don’t need knife or fork to eat lahmacun.
 Put some parsley leaves, squeeze lemon, wrap it and it’s ready to eat.
 Although it is served sliced in some restaurants today, it’s not the right style to eat lahmacun.
 I think this shows an inevitable effect of some international dishes on local dishes.

-Divide the topping mixture on these evenly.
-And cook them 10 minutes.
+- Divide the topping mixture on these evenly pressing on them with your hand.
+And cook them for 10 minutes.

-Serve it hot with some parsley leaves and lemon wedges.
+- Serve hot with some parsley leaves and lemon wedges.

 - Prep Time: 25 minutes

 - Category: Lunch

 - Cuisine: Turkish